ECS-OH-Bot/BOB/README.rst

 -  ``/queue remove [queue_name]`` - Access Role: [Admin]

    - Deletes the category with the name ``queue_name``, if it exists, and the channels within it

--  ``/notify_me [queue_name]`` - Access Role : [Admin, Helper, Student]

-   - Adds the member to the notifcation list for a queue.
-They will be sent a message once the queue they listed for is open

 -  ``/after_tutor_message edit [enable] (change_message)`` - Access Role : [Admin]